pavlot/pyrftdi/docs/source/rfm75/rfm75_no_aa.rst

 Configure chip to transmit/receive data
 ---------------------------------------
-Simplest mode to transmit data it is when transmitter send data into the air and do not care whether it was received.
+The simplest mode to transmit data it is when a transmitter sends data into the air and does not care whether it was received.
 Typical configuration is:

 TX Part